 The title, Rotting from Within, refers to a feeling I describe as the unearthing of my father, the generational trauma that exists within the patriarchs of my family and subsequently the task of uncovering my own self amidst the things passed down.
-It’s a body of work that was made surrounding my father, spanning the nine years I made my reconnaissance with him beginning in 2014, after his incarceration for selling drugs and attempted murder.
+It’s a body of work that was made surrounding my father, spanning the 10 years I made my reconnaissance with him beginning in 2014, after his incarceration for selling drugs and attempted murder.
 Between Berlin and Turkey, it deals with my struggle to define him as a father and man, the process of events that led to his life path and search for the places where I can attempt reconciliation.

 When I began this project at 17 years old, having just discovered photography, I was fascinated by documenting his world, in awe of finally bearing witness to his life.
 The glorification wore off as I got older and learned about his past, how he has hurt his family.
 I kept a journal during this time, where I wrote about our experiences and the pains in our relationship.
 Eventually, I spent more time with his parents in Turkey.
 We went to their mosque, spent time in their countryside home, having big family meals where the conversations often revolved around their Muslim faith.